Quality of Life

 (Yokohama & Kamakura)

-- Yokohama is an international city that provides a comfortable living environment to expatriates.
+- Yokohama is an international city that provides a comfortable living environment and high quality of life to expatriates.

 - Due to its livability and affordability, Yokohama is a popular place to live for Japanese people as well.